 2 Pack Painting

-2 pack spray painting is a process where an object is sanded with machines or by hand to create tiny grooves.
+2 pack spray painting is a process where a wheel is sanded with machines or by hand to create tiny grooves.

 These grooves allow for the paint to sit inside them grab onto them and stick to the object.
-A painter or a machine sprays the paint over the object to the desired finish level.
-2 pack paint is very durable , unlike common house paint or spray can paint...2 pack paint is made of 2 parts, 1. the paint itself and 2. the hardener .
+A painter or a machine sprays the paint over the wheel to the desired finish level.
+2 pack paint is very durable, unlike common house paint or spray can paint, 2 pack paint is made of 2 parts, 1. the paint itself and 2. the hardener .
 When the 2 parts are combined the product has to be used immediately as it will begin to harden from the chemical reaction.
+This makes 2 pack paint perfect for repairing and refinishing of alloy wheels

 Pros : High durability and Long wearing , chip resistant , Large Color Selection , Can do High gloss , Satin , can do metallic and pearl finishes.
 It is the industry standard for automotive paint.